 Home Health Star Rating.
 As a consumer tool for selecting a home health provider, CMS has used a five-star rating model to rate home health agencies since 2015.
 This Quality of Patient Care Star Rating is a summary measure of a home health agency's performance based upon how well it provides patient care.
-CMS uses seven measurements indicating quality to determine its quality of patient care rating, including how often the agency initiated care in a timely manner, how often patients demonstrated improvements in ambulation, bed transferring, bathing, oral medication administration, decreased pain with activity, less shortness of breath, and decreased need for acute care hospitalization.
+CMS uses seven measurements indicating quality to determine its quality of patient care rating, including how often the agency initiated care in a timely manner, how often patients demonstrated improvements in ambulation, bed transferring, bathing, oral medication administration, less shortness of breath, and decreased need for acute care hospitalization.
 According to CMS, a 3-star rating means the agency provides good quality of care, as a 3-star rating applies to most home health agencies.
-According to the October 2022 quarterly refresh of CMS Home Health Compare star rating criteria, our home health agencies have achieved an average of 4.3 out of 5 stars across all agencies compared to the industry average of 3.0 stars.
-Excluding locations acquired in fiscal year 2022 and 2021 our star average star rating was 4.4.
+According to the November 2023 quarterly refresh of CMS Home Health Compare star rating criteria, our home health agencies have achieved an average of 4.1 out of 5 stars across all agencies compared to the industry average of 3.0 stars.

-Home Health Reimbursement, including HH PPS and PDGM.
-To qualify for home health services, Medicare CoPs require that beneficiaries (1) be homebound (meaning that the beneficiary is unable to leave his/her home without a considerable and taxing effort); (2) require intermittent skilled nursing, physical therapy or speech therapy services; (3) have a face to face encounter that (a) has occurred no more than 90 days prior to the start of care or within 30 days after the start of care, (b) was related to the primary reason the patient requires home health services, and (c) was performed by a physician or allowed non-physician provider; and (4) receive treatment under a plan of care established and periodically reviewed by a physician.
+Home Health Reimbursement Under PDGM.
+To qualify for home health services, Medicare CoPs require that beneficiaries (1) be homebound (meaning that the beneficiary is unable to leave his/her home without a considerable and taxing effort); (2) require intermittent skilled nursing, physical therapy, or speech therapy services; (3) have a face to face encounter that (a) has occurred no more than 90 days prior to the start of care or within 30 days after the start of care, (b) was related to the primary reason the patient requires home health services, and (c) was performed by a physician or allowed non-physician provider; and (4) receive treatment under a plan of care established and periodically reviewed by a physician.